apache/www-site/content/theapacheway/index.md

 <p><br>
 <h3>Briefing: The Apache Way</h3>

-<p>Ask any of <a href="/foundation/governance/members.html">The Apache Software Foundation’s 730+ Members</a> about The Apache Way and you’ll get as many answers as to what it is.
+<p>Ask <a href="/foundation/governance/members.html">The Apache Software Foundation’s 730+ Members</a> about The Apache Way and you’ll get as many answers as to what it is.
 In fact, we surveyed the greater Apache user and developer community and were fascinated with their responses</p>

 <hr>
 <h5>“The Apache Way to me…”</h5>